Welcome to Oakville!

 Oakville Gold: Gold medalists Larry Cain (canoeist), Adam van Koeverden (kayaker) and Donovan Bailey (sprinter) all hail from Oakville.

-Hollywood North: Oakville provides a picturesque backdrop for major motion pictures including The Santa Clause, starring Tim Allen, and Dream House, starring Daniel Craig and Naomi Watts.
+Hollywood North: Oakville provides a picturesque backdrop for major motion pictures and television shows, including The Santa Clause, starring Tim Allen; Dream House, starring Daniel Craig and Naomi Watts; and The Handmaid’s Tale, starring Elisabeth Moss.

-Big Business: Oakville is home to a number of regional and national head offices, including Ford Canada, Tim Hortons, Siemens Canada and The Weather Network.
+Big Business: Oakville is home to a number of regional and national head offices, including Ford Canada, Siemens Canada and The Weather Network.